mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

 * Launch the .sh script

-* Wait for the convergence to the current altitude of the drone.
+* Wait for the convergence to the current altitude of the UAV.
 It takes more or less 10 seconds

-* Arm the drone with the C switch (down position) and put it the the desired flight mode with the A switch (UP = manual, Middle = ALTCTL, DOWN = POSCTL) MAXIME : This is not how we defined the switch : Need to be adapted in " autonomous flight procedure" section
+* Arm the UAV with the C switch (down position) and put it the the desired flight mode with the A switch (UP = manual, Middle = ALTCTL, DOWN = POSCTL) MAXIME : This is not how we defined the switch : Need to be adapted in " autonomous flight procedure" section

-* Put the drone in offboard mode with the B switch (down position).
-The drone will takeoff automatically.
+* Put the UAV in offboard mode with the B switch (down position).
+The UAV will takeoff automatically.

 * Now you can send it to a setpoint with a rosservice command or through the status tab Note that each battery can withstand more or less 2 flights.
 So prepare well your experiment.
 Make